mrmowji/exercise/edabit/README.md

 # Edabit Exercises
-All exercises I've done from [Edabit](https://edabit.com/), separated by problem and then by programing language.
+All exercises from [Edabit](https://edabit.com/) I've done.

+In each directory, you'll find a source file which contains my solution, and anther source file for the best solution (IMO or based on the votes) provided by other users on Edabit.